Dog Nutrition FAQs

 Prebiotic FOS (fructo-oligosaccharides) and MOS (mannan-oligosaccharides) have been added to help promote a healthy gut and aid digestion.
 The formulas have also been enhanced with botanicals (fruits, vegetables and herbs) as these have been reported to deliver additional health benefits.

 No, we only add natural antioxidants such as rosemary and tocopherol rich extracts to our foods.

 If you cannot find the answer to your question here please complete our nutritional enquiry form, email email@example.com or call us on 01522 778 001.

 Vitalin is made in our own factory on the Lincolnshire and Nottinghamshire border, so we know exactly what is in our dog food.

 We source ingredients from the UK wherever possible, with some of these ingredients even coming from local farms.

 We don't currently offer free samples as for most dogs, it is preferable to offer a trial of a new food over a week or two.
-For that reason, we offer a 2kg trial bag for just £1.
-If you would like a voucher to use in your local independent pet shop, just give us a call on 01522 778 001 and we can post one out to you.
+For that reason, we offer a personalised discount code giving 25% off your first order.
+Email firstname.lastname@example.org or just give us a call on 01522 778 001 for more information.

 Guidance on how to switch products is available in the feeding advice section of the website.